Manufacturer: | Scratch |

 (click on picture t' enlarge) T' grill was

 of t' BT-60 remained intact.
-Ahoy!
 Enough BT-60 (about 6mm) was cut out lengthwise from t' dorsal surface so it could be

 piece o' balsa was carefully carved t' provide structural support betwixt t' BT-55 and BT-60.
-Well, blow me down!
+Well, arrr, blow me down!
 Additional smaller

 the vent.
+Blimey!
 Avast!

 Finishing: